How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 The next step in the process involves Publish Settings, which control embeds and advanced features.

 Advanced features include geographic and website restrictions.
-Player themes are also selected here, and you can turn autoplay on or off as well.
+Player themes are also selected here, and you can turn autoplay on or off.
 Also, you can utilize the viewer counter, Google Analytics tracking, and publication on the Dacast portal.

 5. Set Up Your Encoder